Cédric Wermuth: Economics

-Capitalism and corporate greed are among Wermuth's main foci.
+Capitalism and corporate greed are among Wermuth's main focuses.
 He believes capitalism is unjust and treated like a religion by many people, particularly the wealthy.
 He was a staunch supporter of the 99% Initiative, which aimed to increase wealth redistribution by increasing taxes on capital gain.
 He does not believe that companies, corporations, and the wealthy are being taxed enough, and that this is unconstitutional because the Constitution calls for "taxation based on economic performance."
 He believes in salary caps—the highest salary should be no more than 12x the lowest salary in the company across all levels—and a minimum wage, which currently does not exist in Switzerland.
 He thinks that the rich protest against these equalizing values by threatening to create an economic crisis, and that corporations are the reason governments cannot find solutions.
 He does not consider wealth a crime but does think the consequential perpetuation of the class struggle and wealth hoarding is criminal.

 He prescribes two responsibilities to corporations: insurance that their employees' human rights are not being exploited, and responsibility-taking when a mistake is made.

 He considers that jobs traditionally viewed as women's work, such as nursing and childcare, are underpaid and that politicians should not be making significantly more than people in these occupations.